 - Hummus or Bean Spreads

 - Organic tofu

-There are numerous sources of healthy plant proteins, as mentioned above, and we just do not need to rely on products like these.
-Aside from plain TVP, be aware of any processed vegetarian foods you may be exposed to like “mock” or analogue meats available in most grocery stores today, or those served in many Asian restaurant dishes.
+There are numerous sources of healthy plant proteins, as mentioned above, and we simply do not need to rely on products like these.
+Aside from plain TVP, be aware of any processed vegetarian foods you may be exposed to like “mock” or analogue meats available in most grocery stores today, or those served in many Asian or Veg-oriented restaurant dishes.